 fbpx

-Is It Possible to Stop a Repossession Order?
+Can You Stop a Repossession Order?

 FREE cash offer within minutes

-Is It Possible to Stop a Repossession Order?
+Can You Stop a Repossession Order?

 • Free cash offer within minutes.
 Receive funds within 7 days.

-What is a Repossession Order and What Causes it?
+What is a repossession order and what causes it?

 A repossession order is issued by a mortgage lender when a homeowner is failing to meet their monthly repayments.
-It is when the lender retakes ownership of your property so they can recover any out-standing debt.

 Typically, one failed payment or underpayment will not result in a repossession order straight away, because almost all lenders treat repossession as a final resort.
 They will usually consult with you to find an alternative solution.

 Once a house repossession goes through, you will be evicted from your property and must find another place to stay.
-In this instance, most people contact their friends and family (if they have any) for a short-term solution.
-But house repossessions are also a leading cause of homelessness.

-A record of the house repossession will usually be kept in the Land Registry, and it will also be recorded by credit agencies.
 In some instances, local newspapers and news websites may record house repossessions as a way of helping potential buyers find houses that could be on the market at a reduced price.

-Is It Possible to Stop a Repossession Order?
+Is It possible to stop a repossession order?

 When you fail to meet your mortgage repayments, your mortgage lender can take you to court.
 But this does not guarantee that the repossession will take place.

-The N244 form is a document which allows a homeowner to prevent a repossession and make your case to a court.
 You should complete and submit the N244 form once the repossession order comes through.
 In this document, you will need to demonstrate a plan for paying back the out-standing mortgage amount.
-A court will then consider your application and make a decision.

 It is recommended that you seek legal support when facing a repossession order.
 Completing the N244 form is time-consuming and extremely important because your ability to keep living in your property depends on it.

-If you can’t afford your mortgage and are facing repossession, it is crucial that you complete the N244 form without any errors.
 When you are facing possible repossession, these small details count, so you should take care to input the correct information.
 The main sections of an N244 form include:

 • Your details